acr197/FEWD-Course-Projects/README.md

 # FEWD Course Projects

+👴 *Back in my day, we didn’t have AI to write our websites for us…we hand-coded them by candlelight.*

-Collection of front-end web development projects completed during a Front End Web Development course.
+A collection of front-end web development projects completed during a Front End Web Development course.
 These exercises cover the foundations of building websites from scratch with **HTML, CSS, and JavaScript**.

 ## Projects Included